trofimovby/trofimovby/README.md

-## I'm a Junior Developer, and student of BSUIR 🏫
+## I'm a Junior Developer, and student of BSUIR (IT university in Belarus) 🏫